mithom/streamlabs_rpgGame/README.md

 1) You can change the Map, as long as no player was standing on that spot (will bug the player otherwise)
 2) You can add weapons/armors etc, you need to refresh the script after saving the files.
 But you cannot change or remove already existing items

-The meaning each line in the files is listed here:
+The meaning of each line in the files is listed below so you can add them as you want:

 ###### Armors.json
 \["Name", price, min_lvl\]